-- 36.1 The College Postgraduate Committee has responsibility for the security of arrangements.
-In practice, the operation of this may be delegated to the College Office, Graduate School or equivalent. - 36.2 Security arrangements must also include sending assessed work, marks and grades to examiners, including External Examiners; marking arrangements for online assessment; and correspondence about marks, which may be by email.
+- 37.1 The College has responsibility for the security of arrangements.
+In practice, the operation of this may be delegated to the College Office, Graduate School or equivalent. - 37.2 Security arrangements must also include sending assessed work, marks and grades to examiners, including External Examiners; marking arrangements for online assessment; and correspondence about marks, which may be by email.

-Regulation 37 Format of thesis
+Regulation 38 Format of thesis

-Students are responsible for ensuring that the submitted thesis is presented in a clear and consistent format.
+Students are responsible for ensuring that the submitted thesis is presented in a clear, accessible and consistent format.

-- 37.1 Guidance regarding the regulatory standards for the format and binding of a thesis is available at: www.docs.sasg.ed.ac.uk/AcademicServices/Guidance/Thesis Binding.pdf - 37.2 If the School or the examiners have concerns regarding the presentation of a thesis they should seek advice from the College.
+- 38.1 Guidance regarding the Regulatory Standards for the Format and Binding of a Thesis is available at: www.ed.ac.uk/files/atoms/files/thesisbinding.pdf - 38.2 If the School or the examiners have concerns regarding the presentation of a thesis they should seek advice from the College.
 If the College considers the presentation of a thesis to make it unreasonable for the examiners to conduct the examination, it may require the student to represent and resubmit the thesis.

-Regulation 38 MSc by Research degrees: provisional marks
+Regulation 39 MSc by Research degrees: provisional marks